diogo24m/wp-table-exporter/README.md

 1. Download the plugin.
 2. Upload the plugin files to the `/wp-content/plugins/wp-table-exporter/` directory, or install the plugin through the WordPress plugins screen directly.
 3. Activate the plugin through the 'Plugins' screen in WordPress.
-4. Go to any page in the admin dashboard that has a table, and you will see the "Start Selection" and "Export Selected" buttons.
+4. Go to any page in the admin dashboard that has a table, and you will see the Table Export card.

 ### Usage

-1. Click the "Start Selection" button above any table in the WordPress admin dashboard.
-2. Click on the table headers to select the columns you want to export.
+1. Click on the table headers to select the columns you want to export.
-3. Click on the checkboxes to select the rows you want to export.
+2. Click on the checkboxes to select the rows you want to export.
-4. Click "Export Selected" to download a CSV file containing the selected rows and columns.
+3. Click "Export Selected" button above any table in the WordPress admin dashboard to download a CSV file containing the selected rows and columns.

 ## Support